Free shipping · Ships in 2 business days · Midwife-curated

 to support your labor.

-Every item earns its place by doing something specific — dialling up oxytocin, quieting nerves, giving your partner a job.
+Every item earns its place by doing something specific — softening the room, giving your hands something to hold, giving your partner a job.
 Nothing decorative.
-Each one comes with a card explaining how and when to use it.

 Get the Complete Box — $89